 1969: The notorious Sgt.
 Norman Pilcher of the Drugs Squad launched a raid on the home of George and Pattie Harrison and charged them with possession of marijuana.
 Pilcher became infamous for vigorously targeting pop musicians such as Mick Jagger, Eric Clapton, and John Lennon, and it was widely believed that he framed a number of celebrities or zealously carried out raids in order to become famous in the tabloid press.

-1971: John Lennon’s single “Power to the People” was released in the UK after its recording in January during sessions for his Imagine album.
+1971: “Power to the People” by John Lennon and the Plastic Ono Band was released in the UK after its recording in January during sessions for his Imagine album.
 The song became Lennon’s third solo top 10 single in the UK, reaching #6, and peaked at #11 on the Billboard Hot 100 in the US, where it was released ten days later.

 1983: U2 scored their first #1 album with War, which reached the top of the UK chart, where it spent a total of 147 weeks.
 The album featured the hit singles “New Years Day,” “Two Hearts Beat As One,” and “Sunday, Bloody Sunday.”

-1991: R.E.M.’s seventh studio album Out of Time was released.
+1991: R.E.M. released their seventh studio album, Out of Time.
 The LP became the group’s second to reach the top 10 in the US and first to reach #1.
 It was also the band’s first album to enter the top 20 in the UK, where it also reached #1.
 The album catapulted R.E.M. to international success and has sold over four and a half million copies in the US and over eighteen million copies worldwide.

 2006: Pink Floyd guitarist David Gilmour achieved his first #1 solo album when he went to the top of the UK chart with his third LP On An Island.
 In the US, the album was Gilmour’s first to reach the top 10, peaking at #6.